evan-kapantais/gatsby-blog/src/posts/2019-book-picks.md

 - The Subtle Art Of Not Giving A Fuck by *Mark Manson*
 - The 4-Hour Work Week by *Tim Ferriss*
 - Tap Dancing To Work: Warren Buffett On Practically Everything, 1966 - 2013 by *Carol Loomis*
-- Rich Dad, Poor Dad - *Robert T. Kiyosaki*
+- Rich Dad, Poor Dad by *Robert T. Kiyosaki*
 - Welcome To The Poisoned Chalice: The Destruction Of Greece And The Future Of Europe by *James Kenneth Galbraith*
 - Notes On A Nervous Planet by *Matt Haig*
 - So Good They Can't Ignore You by *Cal Newport*